 The bulk of web traffic in Indonesia are coming from mobile phones, enabled by the accessibility of inexpensive smartphones to the Indonesian populace going online for the first time, bypassing desktops and PCs directly.

-Access to mobile has also initiated enthusiasm toward financial technology since only 49% of Indonesians own bank accounts and only 2.4% have credit cards.
+Access to mobile has also initiated enthusiasm toward financial technology since only 48% of Indonesians own bank accounts and only 2.4% of them have credit cards.
 If e-wallet platforms are established successfully, there are 125 million mobile internet users waiting for easy banking.

 Based on these statistics, the Indonesian market still holds a lot of potential for growth.

-According to the We Are Social Report for 2018 by Hootsuite, the most popular and active social media platforms in Indonesia are YouTube, Facebook, WhatsApp, Instagram, and LINE.
+According to the We Are Social Report for 2020 by Hootsuite, the most popular and active social media platforms in Indonesia are YouTube, WhatsApp, Facebook, Instagram, and Twitter.

 Results of a survey commissioned by market research firm Jakpat in 2017 indicated that 54 percent of Indonesians use YouTube to view content on tutorial videos.
 These results are in line with Google’s research, which found that in Southeast Asian countries like Thailand and Indonesia, being on YouTube has turned out to be a social activity that involves shared interests, such as viewing makeup tutorials.

 Among the other platforms listed, Facebook stands out as being the one having the most frequent daily use by Indonesians.
-Furthermore, Facebook also serves as a social marketplace and launching pad for buyers in the country, of which 40 percent use Facebook to look for product information and recommendations.
+Furthermore, Facebook also serves as a social marketplace and launching pad for buyers in the country, of which 130 million Indonesians can be reached with advertisements.

-Recommendations are particularly important since 31 percent of Indonesian Facebook users are influenced by recommendations in making their purchase decisions.
+Facebook ads play a crucial role in social media ecommerce in Indonesia as 37 percent of Indonesian e-commerce buyers communicate primarily via social and messaging platforms to make a purchase.
 More discussions are even generated by these reviews as consumers use the platform to share their shopping experience and purchase.

 The report by Hootsuite shows that WhatsApp outranks Facebook and Facebook Messenger apps when it comes to monthly active users in Indonesia.